seanlaw/seanlaw.github.io/index.md

 <img class="img-left" align="left" src="/images/seanlaw.thumb.png">
 <h3>About</h3>
 <br>
-I am an <a href="https://www.linkedin.com/in/seanlawphd/">applied research</a> and <a href="https://hbr.org/2012/10/data-scientist-the-sexiest-job-of-the-21st-century/">data scientist</a> currently working with a multi-talented advanced technology and innovation team and a member of an enterprise A.I.
+I am an <a href="https://www.linkedin.com/in/seanlawphd/">applied research</a> and <a href="https://hbr.org/2012/10/data-scientist-the-sexiest-job-of-the-21st-century/">data scientist</a> currently working with a multi-talented advanced technology and innovation team and serve as an advisor on an enterprise A.I.
 Council.
 I have experience producing <a href="http://pubs.acs.org/doi/abs/10.1021/jz501811k">cutting edge methodologies</a>, building <a href="http://onlinelibrary.wiley.com/doi/10.1002/jcc.23683/abstract">high-performance predictive models</a>, and developing rapid prototypes.
 <br><br>
 For data munging, analysis, visualization, and deep dives, I use the <a href="http://www.pydata.org">PyData stack</a>.
 However, various command-line tools can be found in my daily arsenal. <a href="http://git-scm.com">Git</a> is my distributed version control system of choice.
 <br><br>